BrightDV/BoxBox-Server/README.md

 ## Box, Box! vs Box, Box!
 Server
 At first, Box, Box! was an Android application.
 Then, thanks to Flutter, Box, Box! could be deployed as a website.
 Sadly, almost all the requests were blocked by the CORS of your browser...
 So here is Box, Box!
 Server: a proxy designed to provide you all the news and the results without being blocked.

+## Usage

-> Note that Box, Box!
+Box, Box!
 Server is meant to be used with Box, Box! (see [the wiki]() to see the instructions to use your server).
+It is mainly focused on two use-cases:
+- Using Box, Box!
+Server as a proxy when you use the web version
+- Using Box, Box!
+Server as a tracker-blocker: a lot of trackers are not present when doing the request to the Box, Box!
+Server (~ 13 to 2 trackers).

+If you want to deploy a **public** version of Box, Box! (which can be listed in the instances' list), then I can whitelist your website to use the official proxy so you don't have to run it too.

 ## License
 [![GNU GPLv3 Image](https://www.gnu.org/graphics/gplv3-127x51.png)](https://www.gnu.org/licenses/gpl-3.0.en.html)